wavey0x/wavey0x.github.io/_posts/2025-01-17-noop-not-my-safe.md

 featured: true
 ---

-If you're like me, you kick out of deploying Safe multisigs to [vanity addresses](https://etherscan.io/address/0xC001d00d425Fa92C4F840baA8f1e0c27c4297a0B) and across multiple networks.
+If you're like me, you get a kick out of deploying Safe multisigs deterministically to [vanity addresses](https://etherscan.io/address/0xC001d00d425Fa92C4F840baA8f1e0c27c4297a0B) and across multiple networks.

 But how safe is this practice?